This page covers not just Street Lane, as it is called today, but also Tarporley Road and the tracks off it.

-The Lodge to Grimsditch Hall was built between just after 1871 and is shown on the 1875 map.
-In 1881 George Keen and his family were living there, working as a coachman.
-He stayed in 1891 but had moved away shortly afterwards.
+The Lodge of Grimsditch Hall was built between just after 1871 and is shown on the 1881 map below.
+In 1881 George Keen and his family were living at the Lodge where George was working as a coachman.
+He stayed until 1891 but had moved away shortly afterwards.

 In 1901 George Davies a 31 year old married man from Seven Oaks was a working as a coachman and gardener for the Rumney family at Grimsditch Hall.
-Frederick Simpson who was born in Stretton, followed in 1911.
+Frederick Simpson, who was born in Stretton, followed in 1911.
 He had previously been living up the road in Norcott Brook working as a carter on a farm.
-Frederick and family moved in Chapel Lane in 1939 and Mr and Mrs Whitburn, a gardener, was living at the Lodge.
+Frederick and family moved to Chapel Lane in 1939 and were followed by Mr and Mrs Whitburn.
 In the 1950s the road was widened and the Lodge was demolished.

 Village Farm (Weedall’s Farm)